cristianbermejo/books-crud/README.md

 - Configure a project for database access.
 - Interact with database data.
 - Generating documentation pages.
-- Configuring an Eureka client.
+- Configuring an Eureka client.- Creating a Dockerfile for the project.